Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: Discussion

-This work was partially supported by the Department of Energy under Grant No. DE-SC0017867, the Quantum Algorithm Teams Program under Grant No. DE-AC02-05CH11231 (L.L.), and the Google Quantum Research Award (D. A. and L.L.).
-We thank Rolando Somma, Yu Tong and Nathan Wiebe for helpful discussions.
+\begin{acks} This work was partially supported by the Department of Energy under Grant No. DE-SC0017867, the Quantum Algorithm Teams Program under Grant No. DE-AC02-05CH11231 (L.L.), by a Google Quantum Research Award, and by the NSF Quantum Leap Challenge Institute (QLCI) program through grant number OMA-2016245 (D. A. and L.L.).
+We thank Rolando Somma, Yu Tong and Nathan Wiebe for helpful discussions. \end{acks}